dennisppaul/an-economic-perspective-on-interaction-design/README.md

 - further education ( weiterbildung ) for designers and non-designers
 - paid lectures

-this document is released as public domain.
+this document is released into the public domain.

+## similar or related endeavors

+- Kyle McDonald + Rafael Lozano-Hemmer demystifing their studio’s funding structure on [twitter](https://twitter.com/errafael/status/1475724455359963144) + archieved at [holo magazine](https://www.holo.mg/stream/kyle-mcdonald-rafael-lozano-hemmer-studio-funding-structure/)